BenMukebo/book-an-appointment-front-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Book an appointment app
+# Doctor appointment

-The project we are going to build for the Final Capstone Project is based on an app to book an appointment to the doctor.
+This is a Web application to book an appointment to the doctor.
 We should follow the given design of the website, but we personalized the content.

 ||      Landing       ||        Home        ||
 |-|----------------------|-| ----------------------|-|